displaced/gardenpi/README.md

 ### Hardware

-* A Rasperry Pi Zero W (built-in WiFi and Bluetooth radios)
+* A Raspberry Pi Zero W (built-in WiFi and Bluetooth radios)
 * A HifiBerry AMP2 amplifier HAT
 * A 120W, 18V Power Supply
 * An IP65 enclosure